 I think the beauty of a shoot is that it’s never typical!
-There’s the usual organisation, of your team, assistants, transport, hair, make-up and styling should you provide this to the client, this would be the typical part of any shoot, the rest, well, this is where the fun begins!
+There’s the usual organization, of your team, assistants, transport, hair, make-up, and styling should you provide this to the client, this would be the typical part of any shoot, the rest, well, this is where the fun begins!

 How much time do you spend taking photos, versus retouching photos?

 I don’t do much retouching on my images; I spend more time on the lighting to create the result!
 Apart from removing spots, blemishes, the usual issues, but most of my work is straight out of the camera.

 I have a lot of accessories, but one of my favorites is a small reflector panel called a Sun-mover by California Sunbounce in Germany, it’s a great product that I use in the studio and on location.